a11yrocks/issues/.github/CONTRIBUTING.md

 media: my-image-for-the-issue
 ---

-Here you can describe the issue, the steps to reproduce, more images, gifs or videos, etc...
+Here you can add any Markdown-valid content describing the accessibility issue and the steps to reproduce it.
+Screenshots or videos, and technical details about the device are appreciated.

 ```
-* Create your Pull Request
+> :warning: Your tag must be one of the following: `"Non-perceivable"`, `"Non-operable"`, `"Non-understandable"`.
+To know which one to use, refer to the [POUR principles](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head).

+This will create a pull request, which will be merged after approval.
+Then, your issue will be available on the website.

+Thank you!